uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 Recommended readings are:
 * The Art of Game Design: A Book of Lenses.
 Jesse Schell.
 Describes the non-technical aspects of game design.

+## Mandatory assignments

+Presentation at each milestone is mandatory.
+The presentations will be graded pass/no-pass.

+## Deliverables

+You will submit one **final report** that should be organized according to the milestones presented at the kick-off:
+1. High Concept presents the overall direction of the game.
+You can include the high concept you presented in February as this part of your report.
+2. Design defines the game and technology.
+You can include the design document you presented later in February.
+3. Prototype is an implementation of a playable game.
+The report should include a description of this prototype.
+What was the goal of the prototype and what did you learn from it?
+A short discussion of the current state of the game is also expected here.
+4. Alpha is a feature complete implementation of the game.
+The report should include a description of this alpha version.
+What was the goal of the alpha version and what did you learn from it?
+A short discussion of the current state of the game is also expected here
+5. Beta is a content complete version of the game that can be submitted for evaluation.
+6. Live is the launched game.
+In the report you can combine the description for the Beta and Live two milestones in a single chapter.
+We also expect and evaluation of the complete game project is also expected here.
+It is also possible to discuss metrics of interest for later evaluation of the launched game here.

+You should **submit using Wiseflow** at the end of the course:
+1. Your report.
+2. The final source code (well commented)
+3. The binary of the game (with a description on how to install and play).
+4. A link to the published game.

+## The presentation/demo (oral exam)

+The presentation/demo should give the audience enough information to be able to evaluate the game regarding the complexity of the development of it and its playability.

+## Grading

+This main aim of the course is develop and launch the best game possible in the given time.
+The grade represents our overall impression of the game and the game developmentincluding the quality and complexity of the implementation.The report and code will contribute 80% of the grade, and the final presentation/demo will contribute to 20% of the final grade.